 The information on your application form will need to be verified by the Department of Finance.
 To do that, the CRA will be releasing information to the department to verify income.
 When you sign your application, you are giving authorization for the CRA to release this information to the department.

-We expect to receive more than 70,000 applications.
+We expect to receive over 60,000 applications.
 All applications have to be reviewed and income verified.
 It is not possible for the department to determine when you will get your rebate.
 However, we expect that most applications will be processed within 10 weeks from when they are received.

 If you currently receive either your personal income tax refund or GST/HST credit by direct deposit from the CRA, payment of your Home Heating Rebate will be by direct deposit into that same bank account.
 Otherwise, you will receive your payment by cheque.